weaveworks/weave/README.md

 will work too, which is talking to a container that resides on $HOST1.

-### External access
+### Service export

-Services running in containers on a weave network can be made accessible to the outside world (and, more generally, other networks) from any weave host, regardless of where the service containers are located.
+Services running in containers on a weave network can be made accessible to the outside world (and, more generally, other networks) from any weave host, irrespective of where the service containers are located.

 Say we want to make our example netcat "service", which is running in a container on $HOST1, accessible to the outside world via $HOST2.

-First we need to expose the application network to the host, as explained [above](#host-network-integration), i.e.
+First we need to expose the application network to $HOST2, as explained [above](#host-network-integration), i.e.

     host2# weave expose 10.0.1.102/24